Skaelv/interview-test/README.md

 $ npm run ex1 [<array>]
 ```

 * array(opt) : Array to flatten.
-Use quotes for the argument.
-The array will be parsed internally.
+Don't forget to use quotes as the array will be parsed internally.

 ### Invite customers to a party